 - to welcome intimacy with and openness to our self and others:

-- We strive to engage in non-destructive exploration;
+- I strive to engage in non-destructive exploration;

 - to seek to achieve, have fun, laugh, love, travel, explore, and learn in ways that do no harm to others;

-and when we do cause harm, to limit it as much as possible;
+and when I do cause harm, to limit it as much as possible;

-- to be observant of our surroundings and appreciative of the perspective of others;
+- to be observant of my surroundings and appreciative of the perspective of others;

 - to recognize that all are both sifu and student, that the sifu remains the student, and that our teachers are all around us always;